limbo-works/Limbo.Umbraco.YouTube/README.md

           "Key": "1f22f315-e208-4c5f-86c5-3793be89ba9c",
           "Name": "MyProject",
           "Description": "A description about the credentials.",
-          "ServerKey": "Your server key here."
+          "ApiKey": "Your server key here."
         }
       ]
     }